mikelsis/go-meteomatics/README.md

 * Idomatic Go API.
 * Support for CSV, JSON, and PNG requests.
+* Support for GET and POST requests.
+* Support for Basic and Bearer auth.
 * Support for all location types.
 * Support for all parameters.
 * Support for all time types.